agnostic-apollo/Android-Docs/docs/apps/processes/phantom-cached-and-empty-processes.md

 The `pss` collection of all processes is called when various oom adjustments are made by [`OomAdjuster`](https://cs.android.com/android/platform/superproject/+/master:frameworks/base/services/core/java/com/android/server/am/OomAdjuster.java;l=978) and may run every [`DEFAULT_FULL_PSS_LOWERED_INTERVAL(5 mins)`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/ActivityManagerConstants.java;l=126) if under [low memory conditions](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/AppProfiler.java;l=998).

 So based on `battery power changes`, one can trigger the *culling* by connecting or disconnecting the charger as well.
 So termux will get killed if more than `32` phantom processes are running by any app, including termux, depending on oom priority of course.

-&nbsp;&nbsp;
+---

+&nbsp;

-### How to disable the phantom processes killing?
+## How to disable the phantom processes killing?

+### Android 12L, 13 and higher

+As per `settings_enable_monitor_phantom_procs` settings flag added in [`09dcdad`](https://cs.android.com/android/_/android/platform/frameworks/base/+/09dcdad5ebc159861920f090e07da60fac71ac0a), the [`PhantomProcessList.trimPhantomProcessesIfNecessary()`](https://cs.android.com/android/platform/superproject/+/android-12.1.0_r5:frameworks/base/services/core/java/com/android/server/am/PhantomProcessList.java;l=424) does not kill any **phantom processes** and [`ActivityManagerService.checkExcessivePowerUsage()`](https://cs.android.com/android/platform/superproject/+/android-12.1.0_r5:frameworks/base/services/core/java/com/android/server/am/ActivityManagerService.java;l=14281) does not kill any **processes using excessive cpu** if [`FeatureFlagUtils.SETTINGS_ENABLE_MONITOR_PHANTOM_PROCS`](https://cs.android.com/android/platform/superproject/+/android-12.1.0_r5:frameworks/base/core/java/android/util/FeatureFlagUtils.java;l=58) is disabled, i.e its value is `false`.

+Check [Commands to disable phantom process killing and TLDR](#commands-to-disable-phantom-process-killing-and-tldr) section below for the command to disable the flag.

+&nbsp;

+### Android 12

+On Android 12, **no setting exists** that can be changed with `adb` or `root` to disable killing of **processes using excessive cpu**.

+However, the killing of **phantom processes** can be disabled.
 The [`PhantomProcessList.trimPhantomProcessesIfNecessary()`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/PhantomProcessList.java;l=416) uses the [`max_phantom_processes`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/ActivityManagerConstants.java;l=172) setting for the [`activity_manager`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/core/java/android/provider/DeviceConfig.java;l=67) namespace to decide how many processes to kill, which as mentioned defaults to `32`.

+Based on the `trimPhantomProcessesIfNecessary()` `for` loop in source code, the `max_phantom_processes` value can be set to [`Integer.MAX_VALUE` (`2147483647`)](https://docs.oracle.com/javase/7/docs/api/java/lang/Integer.html#MAX_VALUE) to disable the killing of phantom processes, since the outer `if (mService.mConstants.MAX_PHANTOM_PROCESSES < mPhantomProcesses.size())` condition will always fail.

-The `device_config` shell command can be used to change the default value. **It must be run with the `shell` (`adb`) or `root` user.** Check the [`device_config` command](#device_config-command) section below for more info on it.
+The `device_config` shell command can be used to change the default value as listed in the [Commands to disable phantom process killing and TLDR](#commands-to-disable-phantom-process-killing-and-tldr) section below. **It must be run with the `shell` (`adb`) or `root` user.** Check the [`device_config` command](#device_config-command) section below for more info on it.

 The `device_config` command calls [`DeviceConfigService`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/packages/SettingsProvider/src/com/android/providers/settings/DeviceConfigService.java;l=270) to update the `max_phantom_processes` value, which triggers [`ActivityManagerConstants.updateMaxPhantomProcesses()`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/ActivityManagerConstants.java;l=1201) so that changes take effect.

 After boot up, the [`ActivityManagerConstants.loadDeviceConfigConstants()`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/ActivityManagerConstants.java;l=820) called during `start()` will also read all properties set for the `activity_manager` device config namespace and call their relevant update functions in a `for` loop as per [`c85bbe00`](https://cs.android.com/android/_/android/platform/frameworks/base/+/c85bbe003d7fde1f2c60a192002981bc9bed9f21), including `updateMaxPhantomProcesses()`.

-So based on the `trimPhantomProcessesIfNecessary()` `for` loop in source code, the `max_phantom_processes` value can be set to [`Integer.MAX_VALUE` (`2147483647`)](https://docs.oracle.com/javase/7/docs/api/java/lang/Integer.html#MAX_VALUE) to disable the killing of phantom processes, since the outer `if (mService.mConstants.MAX_PHANTOM_PROCESSES < mPhantomProcesses.size())` condition will always fail.

-OP has reported the following via email after running the `adb shell "/system/bin/device_config put activity_manager max_phantom_processes 2147483647"` command.

->So far, Termux has been working as expected.
-I have ran a Python script multiple times in the last 24 hours for anywhere between 20 to 90 minutes at a time with no issues so far.
-Even just now looking through the antivirus app while running Termux hasn't caused it to get killed

->So far, the setting is still 2147483647

-So the setting is working as expected to disable the killing and I'm hoping google would still allow the "hack" in future and not disable it, unless they provide a non-adb way to bypass such restrictions for an app.

-However, on android (`11` and `12` emulator and `OP` device) after `3-4` mins have passed after device reboot and unlocked and after the `BOOT_COMPLETED` event is sent, all the settings for all namespaces, or at least `activity_manager` and `media` are reset and I only get following.
+However, devices that have  after `3-4` mins have passed after device reboot and unlocked and after the `BOOT_COMPLETED` event is sent, all the settings for all namespaces, or at least `activity_manager` and `media` are reset and I only get following.
 Most namespaces don't have any properties set by default so I tested only `2`.
 Note that `BOOT_COMPLETED` event is not sent in `BFU` (before first unlock) state and lock screen needs to be unlocked for things to start and `BOOT_COMPLETED` will be sent after a few minutes after unlocking.

 ```
-# Initial at boot
+# Initial value after reboot after setting value
 $ adb shell "/system/bin/device_config list activity_manager"
 max_phantom_processes=2147483647
 max_phantom_processes1=1
 push_messaging_over_quota_behavior=0

-# After few minutes
+# After few minutes of boot or whenever gms config update triggers
 $ adb shell "/system/bin/device_config list activity_manager"
 push_messaging_over_quota_behavior=0
 ```

 &nbsp;

-#### Commands to disable phantom process killing and TLDR
+## Commands to disable phantom process killing and TLDR

-#### Disable phantom process killing.

-1. **Run command on every boot** after at least `5` mins have passed or add a `Device Boot` (`BOOT_COMPLETED`) event in Tasker and run following commands after a `Wait` action of at least `1` min, so that android gets chance to reset the values.
-Since Tasker's `Logcat Entry` `logcat` process may itself get killed, so it likely can't be relied on to do this by matching for `logcat` entries triggered by android components on `BOOT_COMPLETED` event (chicken and egg problem).
+### Android 12L, 13 and higher

+**Run commands once** to disable killing of **phantom processes** and **processes using excessive cpu**.

+  - `root`: `su -c "settings put global settings_enable_monitor_phantom_procs false"` or `su -c "setprop persist.sys.fflag.override.settings_enable_monitor_phantom_procs false"`
+  - `adb`: `adb shell "settings put global settings_enable_monitor_phantom_procs false"`

+Note that on debug android builds, like android virtual device Google API's releases, the setting can also be changed from `Android Settings` -> `System` -> `Developer Options` -> `Feature flags`. **On production devices, the `Feature flags` page will be empty.**

+&nbsp;

+Trying to run `setprop persist.sys.fflag.override.settings_enable_monitor_phantom_procs` with `adb` will [fail due to selinux restrictions](settings_enable_monitor_phantom_procs-with-adb.png) since a [sepolicy excemption](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:system/sepolicy/private/shell.te;l=149) does not exist for it like it does for other flags like [`settings_dynamic_system`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:system/sepolicy/private/property_contexts;l=71) used for [dynamic system updates](https://source.android.com/docs/core/ota/dynamic-system-updates#feature-flag).
+The [`FeatureFlagUtils.isEnabled()`](https://cs.android.com/android/platform/superproject/+/android-12.1.0_r5:frameworks/base/core/java/android/util/FeatureFlagUtils.java;l=94) gives priority to `settings` `global` value over `persist.sys.fflag`.
+Check https://twitter.com/MishaalRahman/status/1491487491026833413 and https://twitter.com/MishaalRahman/status/1491489385170227205

+&nbsp;

+### Android 12

+On Android 12, **no setting exists** that can be changed with `adb` or `root` to disable killing of **processes using excessive cpu** and users will have to manually limit the cpu usage of forked processes using commands like [`nice`/`cpulimit`](https://unix.stackexchange.com/questions/151883/limiting-processes-to-not-exceed-more-than-10-of-cpu-usage).
+A [xposed module](https://github.com/rovo89/XposedBridge/wiki/Development-tutorial) for **rooted users** that can be run with [`Magisk`](https://github.com/topjohnwu/Magisk) and [`LSPosed`](https://github.com/LSPosed/LSPosed) that hooks into [`ActivityManagerService.checkExcessivePowerUsage()`](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/services/core/java/com/android/server/am/ActivityManagerService.java;l=14237) to disable the killing is planned to be created.

+To disable killing of **phantom processes**, read on.

+If you have `com.google.android.gms` (google play services) installed on your device as system app, then it will overwrite all your config settings remotely on your device after `3-4` mins have passed after device boot up and screen unlocked and whenever gms config update comes, which may happen at any time of the day/week/month.
+To prevent that from happening you **must disable disable device config sync**, otherwise value will randomly reset and all excess phantom processes will immediately be killed.

+You can check if `gms` is installed on your device and has the permission to overwrite setting, run below commands.
+If `android.permission.WRITE_DEVICE_CONFIG: granted=true` is returned, then your settings should be overridden.
+Other OEMs or device manufacturers may also have similar system services to update settings, and you will need to disable device config sync for those cases as well.

+  - `root`: `su -c "/system/bin/dumpsys package com.google.android.gms | grep WRITE_DEVICE_CONFIG"`
+  - `adb`: `adb shell "/system/bin/dumpsys package com.google.android.gms | grep WRITE_DEVICE_CONFIG"`

+&nbsp;

+#### If gms or related services do not exist on the device

+Just set `max_phantom_processes` to `2147483647` to permanently disable killing of **phantom processes**.

   - `root`: `su -c "/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`
   - `adb`: `adb shell "/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`
-  - `Adb Wifi` or `Run Shell` action with `Use Root` toogle enabled: `/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`
+  - Tasker `Adb Wifi` or `Run Shell` action with `Use Root` toogle enabled: `/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`

+#### If gms or related services do exist on the device

+Disable device config sync permanently and set `max_phantom_processes` to `2147483647` to permanently disable killing of **phantom processes**.

-2. **Run commands once** and be done with it.
-By doing this you will disable device config syncing which prevents android from resetting values to default on reboots and crashes, and will also prevent `com.google.android.gms` (google play services) from overwriting all your config settings remotely on your device.
-Setting single values will still be allowed. **Use this at your own risk** and if you are willing to accept any known and unknown risks, like no recovery from boot loops, crashes and bad config values.
+**Use this at your own risk** and if you are willing to accept any known and unknown risks, like no recovery from boot loops, crashes and bad config values.
+Check `*device config sync*` and [Why device config may get reset?](#why-device-config-may-get-reset) sections below for more info.
+You can also run `/system/bin/device_config set_sync_disabled_for_tests until_reboot` to disable sync until next reboot, in which case you will need to run the commands on every reboot since `gms` will reset the config at boot.

   - `root`: `su -c "/system/bin/device_config set_sync_disabled_for_tests persistent; /system/bin/device_config put activity_manager max_phantom_processes 2147483647"`
   - `adb`: `adb shell "/system/bin/device_config set_sync_disabled_for_tests persistent; /system/bin/device_config put activity_manager max_phantom_processes 2147483647"`

-&nbsp;
+## &nbsp;

-#### Re-enable device config sync.
+##### Re-enable device config sync

-  You should ideally enable syncing again before upgrading your android OS version.
-If you make sure to always enable it before updating and current config is stable, then this method may likely be safe, but who knows.
+Disabling device config sync may prevent android from recovering from crashes, boot loops and bad configs since it will prevent `RescueParty` and `RollbackManager` to restore default settings, check [Why device config may get reset?](#why-device-config-may-get-reset) section below for details.
+You should ideally **enable syncing again before upgrading your android OS version**.
+If you make sure to always enable it before updating and current config is stable, then disabling the config "should" likely be safe.
 I don't know if sync value is preserved during an OS update.
 If it is preserved and if you forgot to enable syncing before the update, and update gets in a boot loop due to some issue, then you may be stuck in it if it was due to bad config, since android won't be able to restore default config.

   - `root`: `su -c "/system/bin/device_config set_sync_disabled_for_tests none"`
   - `adb`: `adb shell "/system/bin/device_config set_sync_disabled_for_tests none"`

 &nbsp;

-#### Check if device config sync is currently disabled.
+##### Check if device config sync is currently disabled

+Setting single values will still be allowed if state is disabled.

+###### Android 13+

+The following commands should return `persistent` if sync permanently disabled or `until_reboot` if disabled till next boot.
+Default value is `none`.

+  - `root`: `su -c "/system/bin/device_config get_sync_disabled_for_tests"`
+  - `adb`: `adb shell "/system/bin/device_config get_sync_disabled_for_tests"`

+###### Android 12

-The following commands should return `true` if sync is disabled.
+The following commands should return `true` if sync is disabled permanently or till next boot.
 Default value is `false`.

   - `root`: `su -c "/system/bin/device_config is_sync_disabled_for_tests"`
   - `adb`: `adb shell "/system/bin/device_config is_sync_disabled_for_tests"`

 &nbsp;

-#### Check device config sync mode stored in settings.
+##### Check device config sync mode stored in settings

-The following commands should return `0` for `none`, `1` for `persistent` and `2` for `until_reboot`.
+The following commands should return `0` for `none`, `1` for `persistent` and also `0` for `until_reboot` since [actual value is stored in memory](https://cs.android.com/android/platform/superproject/+/android-12.0.0_r4:frameworks/base/packages/SettingsProvider/src/com/android/providers/settings/SettingsProvider.java;l=1186) for it.

   - `root`: `su -c "/system/bin/settings get global device_config_sync_disabled"`
   - `adb`: `adb shell "/system/bin/settings get global device_config_sync_disabled"`

-&nbsp;&nbsp;
+---

+&nbsp;

-### Why device config may get reset?
+## Why device config may get reset?

 So I wasn't sure what was causing the reset of device configs or if it was just by android design.
 The other settings namespaces, `system`, `secure` and `global` weren't reset, only `config` was.